Pete's Paleo review: This meal delivery service you've never heard of is one of the best

 The plans are a little more confusing than some other services and there are quite a few options to sort through.
 Here's a quick breakdown to help.

-Pete's Paleo Meals is the main hub for meal general subscriptions or one-time deliveries.
-You can choose either five, 10 or 14 meals to have sent weekly, bi-monthly or as a one-time order.
-There is also a larger family plan which includes five large meals with four portions each.
-For non-meat eaters, there's a veggies-only option which includes 10 plant-based meals per order.
+Pete's Paleo Meals is the main hub for general meal subscriptions or one-time deliveries.
+You can choose either five, 10 or 14 meals to have sent weekly, bimonthly or as a one-time order.
+There is also a larger family plan that includes five large meals with four portions each.
+For nonmeat eaters, there's a veggies-only option that includes 10 plant-based meals per order.

-You can make some alterations to the plan like doubling the protein or adding an extra side to each meal.
+You can make some alterations to the plan, such as doubling the protein or adding an extra side to each meal.
 You don't pick your meals but they are listed on the website each previous week.
 You can also request no pork in any of your meals.

 Eat What You Love is Pete's a la carte menu and it's a bit of a hodgepodge.
-This page features some fancier fare like braised brisket, beef tenderloin and chicken gumbo with individual meals are priced anywhere from $15-$20.
+This page features some fancier fare, such as braised brisket, beef tenderloin and chicken gumbo, with individual meals priced anywhere from $15-$20.
 You can also snag a keto-friendly bundle of cauliflower rice bowls (six for $77) or a chef's choice bundle of 10 meals ($100).

 Read more: Best healthy meal delivery services for 2021